Paramedics in Canada: Ontario paramedic regulation

 In Ontario, paramedics are regulated through two mechanisms in which the Ambulance Act indirectly regulates paramedicine.
-The Ministry of Health (Ontario), Emergency Health Services Branch, credentials successful graduates of paramedic programs which have completed the provincial paramedic examination as maintained and administered by the ministry.
+The Ministry of Health, Emergency Health Services Branch, credentials successful graduates of paramedic programs which have completed the provincial paramedic examination as maintained and administered by the ministry.
 The ministry can also revoke paramedic credentials from currently practising paramedics.
 The ministry additionally maintains the provincial standards and medical directives expected of all paramedics in Ontario.
 The second mechanism of regulation is by a designated base hospital which grants paramedics the legal authority to practice.
 Paramedics are permitted to perform controlled medical acts by the process of 'delegation'.
 This means that one physician, known as the medical director, has become familiar with the individual paramedic and then has delegated authority to that paramedic which allows them to perform specific regulated medical act under defined situations.
-The scope of practice for the paramedic is defined in paramedic protocols established by the Ministry of Health (Ontario) (also referred to as medical directives).
+The scope of practice for the paramedic is defined in paramedic protocols established by the Ministry of Health (also referred to as medical directives).
 These directives specify which skill and the conditions required for the paramedic to act.
 Each directive is signed by the medical director.
 Medical directors are generally emergency medicine specialized physicians who work in a hospital associated with the paramedic service.
 The relationship between this hospital ('Base Hospital') is formalized through legal agreements.
 Other physicians in the base hospital who are allowed to give direct orders to paramedics that exceed their protocols (often via telephone) are referred to as delegating physicians.
 These physicians are usually emergency medicine specialized physicians.
 In Ontario, paramedics are actively advocating for some form of self-regulation to remove the multiple layers and complexities of regulation and paramedic practice.